-&lt;sup>a Source: Species list from USFWS 2022a
+^a Source: Species list from USFWS 2022a

-&lt;sup>b Sources: Audubon, no date; Cornell Lab of Ornithology 2019; NatureServe, no date; UDWR, no date
+^b Sources: Audubon, no date; Cornell Lab of Ornithology 2019; NatureServe, no date; UDWR, no date

-Species Listed under Conservation Agreements.
-HDR consulted the USFWS ECOS for a list of species listed under conservation agreements that are known to occur in Salt Lake and Davis Counties.
+Species under Conservation Agreement.
+HDR consulted the USFWS ECOS for a list of species under conservation agreements that are known to occur in Salt Lake and Davis Counties.
 One amphibian species and two fish species were identified.
 Table 3 describes the preferred habitat for each species.
-There is no suitable habitat in the study area for any of the species.
+There is no suitable habitat in the evaluation area for Bonneville cutthroat trout or least chub.
+However, potentially suitable habitat exists for Columbia spotted frog in the study area.